carlosarraes/craite/README.md

 Hey there!
 Welcome to Craite, a nifty little project I put together where you can turn your words into images using some super cool AI tech.
 It's like having a personal Edvard Munch at your fingertips!
 (Distortions 😂)

-You can take it for a spin here: [Craite on Fly.io](https://craite.fly.dev/)
+You can take it for a spin here: [craite](https://craite-4wgfen3n5q-rj.a.run.app/)

 ## Under the Hood